 1. CONVOYING AN ARMY ACROSS A BODY OF WATER.
-A fleet in a body of water may convoy an army from any province on the coast of that body to any other province on the coast of that body.
+A fleet in a body of water may convoy an army from any province on the coast of that body to any other province on the coast of that same body.
 To do this, the army must be ordered to the intended province and the fleet must be ordered to convoy it.
-The letter "C" may be used to mean "convoys."
+(The letter "C" may be used to indicate "convoys".)
 The order to the fleet must give both the location and the destination of the army being convoyed.
 The orders must specify the same destination or the army may not move.
-Thus: A Lon-Bel, F Nth C A Lon-Bel, Foreign armies may also be convoyed: for clarity the player may wish to indicate the foreign nationality, as F Nth C ENGLISH A Lon-Bel.
+Thus: "A Lon-Bel, F Nth C A Lon-Bel" orders the army in London to Belgium, with the fleet in the North Sea convoying it there.
+Foreign armies may also be convoyed; for clarity the player may wish to indicate the foreign nationality, as "F Nth C ENGLISH A Lon-Bel".
 A fleet may not convoy more than one army during one move.

-- 2. CONVOYING AN ARMY ACROSS SEVERAL BODIES OF WATER.
-If two or more fleets control adjacent bodies of water, an army may be convoyed through all these bodies of water on one move.
-Thus, ENGLAND A Lon-Tun, F Eng C A Lon-Tun, F Mid C A Lon-Tun; FRANCE: F Wes C ENGLISH A Lon-Tun. - 3.
-DISRUPTING A CONVOY.
+2. CONVOYING AN ARMY ACROSS SEVERAL BODIES OF WATER.
+If two or more fleets occupy adjacent bodies of water, an army may be convoyed through all these bodies of water on one turn.
+Thus, "ENGLAND: A Lon-Tun, F Eng C A Lon-Tun, F MAt C A Lon-Tun" and "FRANCE: F West C ENGLISH A Lon-Tun" takes the English army from London to Tunis in a single move.
+(Should the convoy be disrupted or the attack fail, note that the English army would remain in London.)

+3. DISRUPTING A CONVOY.
 If a fleet ordered to convoy is dislodged during the move, the army to be convoyed remains in its original province and has no effect on the province to which it was ordered.
 An attack on a convoying fleet which does not dislodge it does not affect the convoy.

+Example 11 FRANCE: A Spa-Nap, F GoL C A Spa-Nap, F

+Tyn C A Spa-Nap

-Example 11.
-FRANCE: A Spa-Nap, F Lyo C A Spa-Nap, F Tyr C A Spa-Nap.
-ITALY: F Ion-Tyr, F Tun S F Ion-Tyr.
-The fleet in Tyr is dislodged; consequently, the army does not move from Spain to Naples.
+ITALY: F Ion-Tyn, F Tun S F Ion-Tyn

+The fleet in Tyrrhenian is dislodged; consequently, the French army does not move from Spain to Naples.

-4. AMBIGUOUS CONVOY ROUTES.
-If the orders as written permit more than one route by which the convoyed army could proceed from its source to its destination, the order is not void on account of this ambiguity; but if any of the possible routes are destroyed by dislodgment of a fleet, the army may not move.
+4. MORE THAN ONE CONVOY ROUTE.
+If the orders as written permit more than one route by which the convoyed army could move from its source to its destination, the order is not void on account of this ambiguity; the army is not prevented from moving due to dislodgment of fleets, unless all the routes are disrupted.

-Example 12.
-ENGLAND: A Lon-Bel, F Eng C A Lon-Bel, F Nth C A Lon-Bel; FRANCE: F Bre-Eng, F Iri S F Bre-Eng.
-The order to F Nth would normally succeed, but since F Eng, which was dislodged on the move, was also ordered to convoy, the convoy is disrupted and A Lon fails to move.
-If F Eng had not been dislodged, the convoy would have succeeded.
+Example 12 ENGLAND: A Lon-Bel, F Eng C A Lon-Bel, F Nth C A Lon-Bel

+FRANCE: F Bre-Eng, F Iri S Bre-Eng.

+The army had two convoy routes, of which only one was disrupted.
+The English unit, unless stood off, lands in Belgium.

-- 5. A CONVOYED ATTACK DOES NOT PROTECT THE CONVOYING FLEETS.
-If a convoyed army attacks a fleet which is supporting a fleet which is attacking one of the convoying fleets, that support is not cut. - Example 13.
-FRANCE: A Spa-Nap, F Lyo C A Spa-Nap, F Tyr C A Spa-Nap; ITALY: F Ion-Tyr, F Nap S F Ion-Tyr.
-Without this rule, France could argue that the army cut the support of the fleet in Naples, thus protecting the convoying fleet from dislodgment, while Italy could argue that dislodgment of the fleet disrupted the convoy so that the army could not arrive at Naples to cut the support.
+5. A CONVOYED ATTACK DOES NOT CUT CERTAIN SUP-PORTS.
+If a convoyed army attacks a fleet which is supporting an action in a body of water; and that body of water contains a convoying fleet, that support is not cut.

+Example 13 FRANCE: A Spa-Nap, F GoL C A Spa-Nap, F Tyn C A Spa-Nap

+ITALY: F Ion-Tyn, F Nap S F Ion-Tyn

+Without this rule, the French player could argue that his army cut the support of the fleet in Naples, thus protecting the convoying fleet from dislodgment, while the Italian could argue that dislodgment of the fleet disrupted the convoy so that the army could not arrive at Naples to cut the support.